OpenSUTD/DiscoverSUTD-2021-microsite/.github/ISSUE_TEMPLATE/student-organisation-event-proposal.md

 ---
 name: Student Organisation Event Proposal
 about: 'Propose an event to be conducted by a Student Organisation '
-title: "[SOEP] - [Insert title of your event]"
+title: "[Insert title of your event]"
-labels: needs-review, proposal
+labels: ''
-assignees: Jolow99, castlemas, hariz-wrts
+assignees: castlemas, jolow99

 ---